julgus/habit-tracker/README.md

 ```

 ### 3.Get Habit by ID
-To retrieve a specific habit by its ID, send a GET request to /api/habits/{id}.
+You should allow users to fetch a specific habit by its ID by sending a GET request to /api/habits/{id}.

 **Request:**
 ```bash